nicolaei/master/docs/thesis/source/05_implementation.md

 -------------------------

 To do the actual measurements, I will be using Raspberry Pi 4 Model B (4 GB) as make-shift access points and clients.
-The RPi 4 has a built in Wi-Fi antenna which supports both 2.4 and 5 GHz.

 Both clients and the access points are using Raspian 10 (Buster), which are based on the popular Linux distribution Debian (Buster).